turingschool-examples/whats_going_on_with_cors/README.md

 ## Solving CORS
 CORS stands for `Cross-Origin Resource Sharing`.
 Read more about it [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), or you can search for more topics on your own.

-* ❓ Think Break: What is the difference between a `FETCH` request, and a `GET` request?
-Make sure everyone understands this difference by researching/discussing together before continuing.
+* ❓ Think Break: Remember when we talked about the difference between the JavaScript `fetch()` method and regular ol' GET request?

 In a nutshell, CORS is a rule that says a `FETCH` request is different from a normal `GET` request, and _servers_ (or BE applications) should govern which _origins_ (or applications that make FETCH requests) it will send responses to.
 To do this, the BE application can set a header for every request.
 That header would look like: